dcscraig/SchoolDataAnalysis/README.md

 ## Overview

 Provides a page for each subject with an estimated mark distribution, grade percentage comparison with national and component mark comparisons.
 The estimated mark distribution is experimental and should be treated with caution.
-I would recommend comparing the overall shape of the school mark and national distributions , ie is the peak shifted to the right (better average performance) or to the right (worse average performance).
+I would recommend comparing the overall shape of the school mark and national distributions , ie is the peak shifted to the right (better average performance) or to the left (worse average performance).
 TODO more description.

 ![Image of subject overview](https://github.com/dcscraig/SchoolDataAnalysis/blob/main/subject_overview.png)